MayaFreedman/Text-Adventure-Game/README.md

 # Text-Adventure-Game
-This is a simple text adventure game.
+This is a simple text